 Then what do you do?

-This is why we always buy travel insurance on our trips because failure to protect yourself from what can happen will certainly cost a lot more than just the trip itself!
+This is why we always buy travel insurance on our trips because failure to protect ourselves from what can happen stands to cost a lot more than just the trip itself!

 So we’d like to hear from you.